Mark Coulton, since 2007.

 Parkes was first won in 1984 by National Party candidate Michael Cobb.
 Cobb held the seat for 14 years, retiring in 1998 after being convicted of offenses related to rorting his travel expenses.
 He was replaced by Tony Lawler, who held the seat for one term, retiring in 2001.

 The seat was won in 2001 by John Cobb.
 Cobb served as a junior minister in the Howard government from 2005 to 2007.
 The redistribution before the 2006 election shifted the boundaries of Parkes towards the abolished seat of Gwydir, with much of the northwest transferred into Calare, and Cobb was elected as the Member for Calare.
 He was succeeded in Parkes by former Mayor of Gwydir Shire, Mark Coulton.
-Coulton has been re-elected four times.
+Coulton was re-elected in 2010.